pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Try to understand the sub text.
 * You need to learn to read between the lines.
 The manager just told you that he's not happy with your work!

+## not my place
+* It's not my place to take care of such things.
+* It's not my place to say.
+*

 ## Figure it out on your own!
+* I spent the day trying to figure out how to get rid of the smell of fried onions.
 * My father used to tell me to figure it out on my own.
 Now I realize he didn't know the answers either!
 * I don't know but I will figure it out!